-True love is not by measure beauty borne
+True love is not by measure, beauty borne

 For beauty stands as raiments held in lease

-Though yet of heart, fond recall still entreats.
+While yet of heart, fond recall still entreats.

 By recollection such your vestment lives